Dumb Ways to Die: Video games

-A third spinoff, titled Dumb Ways to Die: Superheroes was released on 25 June 2020.
-It has similar gameplay to the previous spinoff.

-YouTube channel

-The Metro Trains has also published a number of other videos on its YouTube channel, "Dumb Ways to Die", including the trailers of the second game, a video centered on the MIFF, a series of Christmas-themed short videos, Halloween-themed videos, and some other videos centered on Train Safety.
+On October 23, 2025, a new party game titled Dumb Ways to Party was announced, releasing on consoles and PC in 2026.

 Reception

 Susie O'Brien in the Herald Sun in Melbourne criticised the ad for trivialising serious injuries and being about advertisers' ego rather than effective safety messages.

 Simon Crerar of the Herald Sun wrote that the song's "catchy chorus was the most arresting hook since PSY's Gangnam Style."
 Alice Clarke writing in the Herald Sun described the video as "adorably morbid" and wrote that Victoria's public transport "broke its long running streak of terrible ads".

-Daisy Dumas of the Sydney Morning Herald described it as "darkly cute — and irksomely catchy" and the chorus as "instant earworm material".
+Daisy Dumas of the Sydney Morning Herald described it as "darkly cute—and irksomely catchy" and the chorus as "instant earworm material".

 Michelle Starr of CNET described the campaign as the Darwin Awards meets The Gashlycrumb Tinies and the song as "a cutesy indie-pop hit in the style of Feist".

 Logan Booker of Gizmodo described it as "taking a page out of the Happy Tree Friends book and mixing cute with horrifying".

 Karen Stocks of YouTube Australia said the video was unusual due to the high number of views from mobile devices.
 Stocks attributed the success to "A snappy headline.
 A catchy tune that gets stuck in your head.
 And a message that is easy to understand and perfectly targeted."

 The Sunshine Coast Daily described it as "the Gangnam Style of train safety campaigns".

 Arlene Paredes of the International Business Times said the video was "brilliant in getting viewers' attention" and "arguably one of the cutest PSAs ever made."